 Changes in retirement and postretirement benefit expense and the recognized obligations may occur in the future as a result of a number of factors, including changes to key assumptions such as the weighted-average expected rate of return on pension assets and the weighted-average discount rate.
-Our weighted-average expected rate of return on pension assets was 6.3%, 6.3%, and 6.4% at the end of 2014, 2013, and 2012, and the weighted-average discount rate at the end of 2014 was 3.2% for the pension plan and 3.7% for the postretirement healthcare plan.
+Our weighted-average expected rate of return on pension assets was 5.9%, 6.3%, and 6.4% at the end of 2015, 2014, and 2013, and the weighted-average discount rate at the end of 2015 was 3.3% for the pension plan and 3.7% for the postretirement healthcare plan.
 A 50 basis-point change in the expected rate of return on domestic pension assets would change annual pension expense by \$1.1.
 A 50 basis-point change in the discount rate would change the annual pension expense by \$2.1 and the annual postretirement healthcare plan expense by less than \$0.1.
 Impacts from assumption changes could be positive or negative depending on the direction of the change in rates.
-Based upon rates and assumptions at September 30, 2014, we expect the aggregate expense associated with our defined benefit plans to decrease to \$14.6 in 2015.
-See Note 5 to our financial statements included in Part II, Item 8, of this Form 10-K, for key assumptions and other information regarding our retirement and postretirement benefit plans.
+Based upon rates and assumptions at September 30, 2015, we expect the aggregate expense associated with our defined benefit and postretirement plans to decrease from \$32.2 in 2015 to \$12.2 in 2016, primarily due to the pension settlement charge of \$17.7 in 2015.
+See Note 5 to our financial statements included in Part II, Item 8, of this Form 10-K, for key assumptions, details of the pension settlement charge, and other information regarding our retirement and postretirement benefit plans.